aaronnicolas/turn-based-rpg-game/README.md

-# Zero Death: A Text-Based RPG Game
+# Zero Death: A Turn-Based RPG Game

 ## Overview:
 Zero Death is a turn-based text adventure RPG game developed during my first year of college.
 It is designed to be accessible through the Command-Line Interface (CLI) and offers players an immersive gaming experience reminiscent of classic role-playing games.